esa/LADDS/README.md

-# LADDS - Large-scale Deterministic Particle Simulation
+# LADDS - Large-scale Deterministic Debris Simulation

 Codebase for the ARIADNA Study between TU Munich and ESA's Advanced Concepts Team.
 A more detailed project description can be found on the [Advanced Concept Team's webpage](https://www.esa.int/gsp/ACT/projects/debris_hpc/).